Lurkars/esp-ena/README.md

 ## Structure

 The project is divided in different components.
 The main.c just wrap up all components.
+The Exposure Notification API is in **ena** module

 ### ena

-The ena module contains the main functions of eps-ena with bluetooth scanning and adverting, storing data and handle beacons.
+The ena module contains the main functions of eps-ena with bluetooth scanning and adverting, storing data, handle beacons and check exposure.
 * *ena-beacons* handles scanned data by storing temporary beacons, check for threshold and store beacons permanently
 * *ena-crypto* covers cryptography part (key creation, encryption etc.)
 * *ena-storage* storage part to store own TEKs and beacons
 * *ena-bluetooth-scan* BLE scans for detecting other beacons
 * *ena-bluetooth-advertise* BLE advertising to send own beacons
+* *ena-exposure* decode Key Export, compare with stored beacons, calculate score and risk
 * *ena* run all together and timing for scanning and advertising

+### ena-cwa

+Connection to german Exposure App ([Corona Warn App](https://github.com/corona-warn-app)) for download Key Export (and maybe later report infection).

 ### ena-interface